 Professor Herz’s academic and professional background is in biotechnology, biochemical engineering, and pharmaceutical processing.
 She is the Associate Director of the Bioengineering Program and the Professor of Practice in Chemical Engineering and Bioengineering at Lehigh, and teaches Metabolic Engineering and the Biotechnology Laboratory.
 Prior to joining the faculty at Lehigh, Professor Herz worked in the pharmaceutical industry.
 She joined Bristol-Myers Squibb Company in 2000 as a Technical Investigator supporting the manufacture of sterile liquid and freeze-dried drug products.
 Her responsibilities included the technology transfer of products from R&D to the manufacturing sites, as well as providing technical support for the production of commercialized pharmaceuticals.
 Professor Herz later managed early-phase clinical operations and process scale-up of protein therapeutics.
 Her areas of expertise include sterile drug product manufacture, technology transfer, and regulatory compliance, as well as the development of cell culture, tangential flow filtration, and lyophilization processes.
 Professor Herz was also employed at International Specialty Products from 1993 to 1995, where she developed and scaled up processes for synthetic polymers.

 Chris Kauzmann graduated from Lehigh in 2013 with a Mechanical Engineering degree and a minor in Entrepreneurship.
 He is now pursuing a masters degree in Technical Entrepreneurship at Lehigh.
-He has experience in product development and has worked in the research and development department at a EcoTech Marine for the past year and a half.
-He currently working on two start-ups through his masters program and is the teaching assistant for the undergraduate IPD course.
+He has experience in product development and has worked in the research and development department at a EcoTech Marine for a year and a half.
+In 2014 he earned his Master’s in Technical Entrepreneurship.
+He currently working on two start-ups while working for Lehigh’s Baker Institute as Managing Director of the LaunchBayC Accelerator, BioInnovation Workshops, and LehighSiliconValley.

 John Ochs founded and directed Lehigh’s Computer-Aided Design Labs in the Mechanical Engineering and Mechanics Department from 1980 to 1999.
 From 1985-95 he did extensive industry consulting and was involved in the startup of three companies.
 From 1999 to the present, he has directed Lehigh’s Integrated Product Development (IPD) program.
 What started out in 1994 as the capstone experience for mechanical engineering majors is now cross-listed in engineering, business, and arts with more than 300 students from over 20 majors participating each year.
 The pilot program for this course won the 1996 American Society of Mechanical Engineers’ curriculum innovation award and the 1997 Newcomen Society’s award for the promotion of America’s free-enterprise system.
 Ochs joined the Lehigh University mechanical engineering and mechanics faculty in 1979 and became a full professor in 1990.
 He has directed Lehigh’s Professional Master’s in Technical Entrepreneurship program since 2012.